WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 ##<a id="comparisonsortalgorithms">Sorting Algorithms with Comparison Sorts</a>

 A basic computational problem is the __sorting problem__, where you sort a sequence of _n_ numbers (aka __keys__).
 We apply the above general approaches (_insertion_, _divide and conquer_) using different types of algorithms.
 The following algorithms (_insertion sort_, _bubble sort_, _selection sort_, _merge sort_, _heapsort_, and _quicksort_) are all __comparison sorts__ (i.e. they determine the order of an input array by comparing elements).

 ####<a id="insertionsort">Incremental: insertion sort</a>

-__Insertion sort__ is a simple sorting algorithm based on the incremental approach and is efficient at sorting a small number of elements in place.
-The idea is to always maintain a sorted sublist in the lower portions of the list.
-Each new item is then 'inserted' back into the previous sublist so that the sorted sublist is one item larger.
+__Insertion sort__ is a simple sorting algorithm based on the incremental approach and is efficient at sorting a small number of elements in place and is useful when items are mostly sorted already.
+The idea is to always maintain a sorted sublist in the lower portions of the list; what this means is we will have a 'sorted' and an 'unsorted' group.
+See example steps:

+     sorted|unsorted
+          0|5,3,-1
+        0,5|3,-1
+      0,3,5|-1
+    -1,0,3,5|

+So what are we doing?
+We move the items from our 'unsorted group' to the 'sorted group' (this is where the new item is then 'inserted') into the sorted group.
+  Notice we have a base case where the first item is sorted (because it is the only item in the sorted group) When we move from unsorted to sorted one item at a time, it simply does a comparison of the next unsorted item with the next sorted item(if it is larger, then insert item after your comparison item).
+Basically, we move this invisible line that divides the "sorted" vs the "unsorted" groups one item at a time.

 For example, if we want to sort a hand of playing cards:

 1. Start with an empty left hand and all cards face down on the table
-2. We remove one card from the table and insert it into the correct position on the left hand
+2. We remove one card from the table and insert it into the correct position on the left hand (first card is the base case, its already sorted then)
 3. To find the correct position, we compare it with each of the cards already in the left hand (from right to left); this way left hand cards are always sorted

 Example Code: